honzik/code-examples/Readme.md

-# Kurzor website code examples
+# Kurzor Front-end Coding Style Examples

 This repository contains some examples of our website-related coding style regarding front-end stuff - LESS and JS.